- 1 = Delete Key

 In this online exercise on computers, we will look at the English names of these function or action keys that are most commonly used for computer applications and shortcuts.

-In the below photo of a keyboard, you will find that different function or action keys are either surrounded/enclosed by a red line with a number in red or just have a number in red on top of the key.
+In the below photo of a keyboard, you will find that the different function or action keys are either surrounded/enclosed by a red line with a number in red or just have a number in red on top of the key.
 These red numbers are used below the photo to confirm the name of each key(s) (e.g. 1 = Delete Key).

 Focus on the names of these different keys and then do the quiz at the end to check that you both understand their meaning and remember them.

-Below is a definition/description of each of the different keys on the above keyboard.
+Below is a definition/description of each of the different keys that are named on the above keyboard.
 Now fill in the blanks with the name of one of these keys which are in bold in the above list.
 Only use the name of one key(s) once and write it as it is in the list.
 Click on the "Check Answers" button at the bottom of the quiz to check your answers.

 When the answer is correct, two icons will appear next to the question.
 The first is an Additional Information Icon "".
 Click on this for extra information on the word/phrase and for a translation.
 The second is a Pronunciation Icon "".
 Click on this to listen to the pronunciation of the word/phrase.

 Now that you understand the new vocabulary, practise it by creating your own sentences with the new words/phrases.